-- 1) Coordinate carpool transportation when there is an orientation at the shelters, and if any interested student needs a ride to the events. - 2) Inform public about any important animal related events, and participate in them myself, as the animal coordinator. - 3) To hold one (1) office hour per week, exclusive to CAB related meetings and fieldwork. - 4) Participate in two (2) or more volunteer activities per quarter. - T) Charge of the A.S.
+- 1) Coordinate carpool transportation when there is an orientation at the shelters, and if any interested student needs a ride to the events. - 2) Inform the public about any important animal related events, and participate in them. - 3) Hold one (1) office hour per week, exclusive to CAB related meetings and fieldwork. - 4) Coordinate at least three (3) events each quarter benefiting animals. - 5) Responsible for selecting one (1) animal speaker per quarter for the weekly meetings. - 6) Connect with local organizations who share a similar mission to serve the animals in our community.

+T) Charge of the A.S.
 Childcare Coordinator:

 The A.S.
-Childcare Coordinator reviews applications requesting childcare grants and is in charge of the distribution of grants pending Legislative Council approval.
+Childcare Coordinator reviews applications requesting childcare grants and is in charge of the distribution of grants pending Senate approval.
 A letter explaining the need for an emergency childcare grant during midterms, finals, and/or papers, proof of enrollment in the course, copy of the course syllabus, and proof of children (e.g. birth certificate), are required.
 These grants are not restricted to Financial Aid students.

 - 1) Administrative/Advisory Membership:

 - a) Childcare Director

 - b) Director of Women's Center or liaison

 - c) Campus Childcare Advisory Committee (CCAC) liaison

-- d) CAB Legislative Council Representatives
+- d) CAB Senators

 - e) Community Volunteer Coordinator

 - f) Any other student, faculty, or staff member interested in childcare issues.

-- 2) Granting Committee Membership:

-- a) Childcare Director

-- b) Director of Women's Center or liaison

-- c) Community Volunteer Coordinator

-- 3) Duties and responsibilities of the Administrative/Advisory members:

-- a) Create advertising

-- b) Outreach to all university programs

-- c) Apply for annual A.S. budget

-- d) Set up guidelines and criteria for the grants

-- e) With the help of the Granting Committee, set up application deadlines.

-- f) Additional duties of the Childcare Director include:

-- aa) Hold a minimum of three (3) office hours a week, exclusive to CAB related meetings and fieldwork.

-- bb) Attend two (2) non-consecutive Legislative Council meetings per quarter.

-- cc) Develop Programs/projects and events for undergraduate students with dependent children. - 4) Duties and responsibilities of the granting committee: - a) With the help of the Administrative/Advisory Committee, set up application deadlines. - b) Review and award grants. - c) Monies from this account will be distributed in the amount of up to, and not to exceed one hundred twenty-five dollars (\$125.00) plus twenty-five (\$25.00) for each additional child per student/family per quarter, with the maximum of \$200.00 per student/family per quarter. - d) Track and provide reports on all grants to ensure individual awards do not exceed one hundred twenty-five dollars (\$125.00) plus twenty-five \$25.00 for each additional child per student/family per quarter, with the maximum of two hundred dollars (\$200.00) per student/family per quarter. - U) Charge of the CAB Foundation Funds Committee:
+- 2) Granting Committee Membership: - a) Childcare Director - b) Director of Women's Center or liaison - c) Community Volunteer Coordinator - 3) Duties and responsibilities of the Administrative/Advisory members: - a) Create advertising - b) Outreach to all University programs - c) Apply for annual A.S. budget - d) Set up guidelines and criteria for the grants - e) With the help of the Granting Committee, set up application deadlines. - f) Additional duties of the Childcare Director include: - aa) Hold a minimum of three (3) office hours a week, exclusive to CAB related meetings and fieldwork. - bb) Attend two (2) non-consecutive Senate meetings per quarter. - cc) Develop Programs/projects and events for undergraduate students with dependent children. - 4) Duties and responsibilities of the granting Committee: - a) With the help of the Administrative/Advisory Committee, set up application deadlines. - b) Review and award grants. - c) Monies from this account will be distributed in the amount of up to, and not to exceed one hundred twenty-five dollars (\$125.00) plus twenty-five (\$25.00) for each additional child per student/family per quarter, with the maximum of \$200.00 per student/family twice per quarter. - d) Track and provide reports on all grants to ensure individual awards do not exceed one hundred twenty-five dollars (\$125.00) plus twenty-five \$25.00 for each additional child per student/family per quarter, with the maximum of two hundred dollars (\$200.00) per student/family per quarter. - U) Charge of the Board: